hpyproject/hpyproject.org/posts/2021/07/hpy-0.0.2.md

 .. type: text
 -->

-hpy 0.0.2 is out!
+HPy 0.0.2 is out!
 This is the first version which is officially released and made available on PyPI.

 The major highlight of this release is that it is supported by three different